Kaihangarau Pūrere Whakamātao

 To work with compressed gas you must hold an approved filler compliance certificate.

-- Electrical Workers Registration Board (EWRB) website - registration and licensing information
+- Electrical Workers Registration Board (EWRB) website - information on registration and licensing

 - Worksafe New Zealand website - information on becoming an Approved Filler